mcfadd/Job_Shop_Schedule_Problem/README.md

-# Job Shop Schedule Problem (JSP)
+# Job Shop Schedule Problem (JSSP)

-This problem was given to us by [Quad Graphics](https://www.quad.com/) in a mathematics course titled *Math 490: Preparation for Industrial Careers: Solving Industrial and Applied Problems in Teams* (sponsered by [PIC Math](https://www.maa.org/programs-and-communities/professional-development/pic-math)) during the Spring 2019 semester.
+This problem was given to us in a mathematics course titled *Math 490 Preparation for Industrial Careers: Solving Industrial and Applied Problems in Teams* (sponsered by [PIC Math](https://www.maa.org/programs-and-communities/professional-development/pic-math)) at The University of Wisconsin - Milwauikee.

 **Team**
 [Matthew McFadden](https://github.com/mcfadd)